tgangte/code-managed-dns/README.md

 ```

 Notes:
-I use Terraform Cloud to store the state files, but there are many other options such as Azure, S3  etc.
+- I use Terraform Cloud to store the state files, but there are many other options such as Azure, S3  etc.
+- Complex records such as DNS round robin, healthcheck or alias records can be added based on provider support